 John graduated from Colorado College in 2007 with a degree in environmental science, and has been a Ritt Kellogg Fund Advisory Committee member since 2010.
 He traces his passion for wilderness to his Minnesota roots, and his education as a climber began at CC with trips to the South Platte, weekends in Black Canyon, and time spent across the desert.
 While a student John received two Ritt Kellogg Fund Expedition Grants, the first in 2005 for a ski mountaineering trip in California's Sierra Nevada and the second in 2006 for an alpine climbing expedition in British Columbia's Waddington Range.
 Since graduation John guided mountaineering expeditions and instructed avalanche courses in the Cascades, Alaska, and abroad; returned to school to earn an MBA from Northwestern University; and now works as an investor.
 John lives in Boulder, Colorado with his wife Elaine.

 Libby Bushell '07

 Libby graduated from Colorado College in 2007 and has been a Ritt Kellogg Fund Advisory Committee member since 2013.
-She is the founder and owner of HOWL, an outdoor adventure program serving the youth of Homer, Alaska, where she lives.
+She is the founder of HoWL (Homer Wilderness Leaders), a wilderness adventure camp for youth in Alaska.
 She is a 2-time RKMF Expedition Grant recipient, having received grants to climb the West Buttress of Denali and to ski-mountaineer on Mount Iliamna, an active volcano on the Alaskan Peninsula.
 Libby currently lives in Wyoming.

 Elena Mihaly '07 (Chair)